-- 16.1 When a right-of-way yacht changes course, she shall give the other yacht room to keep clear - When sailing to a mark that is to windward, a right-of-way yacht shall not bear away to a downwind course that is below her proper course if the result is that the keep-clear yacht has to immediately change course to keep clear.
+- 16.1 When a right-of-way yacht changes course, she shall give the other yacht room to keep clear. - When sailing to a mark that is to windward, a starboard-tack yacht shall not bear away to a course that is below her proper course and more than 60 degrees from the true wind direction if at that moment the port-tack yacht that is keeping clear by sailing a course to pass astern of her has to immediately change course to continue keeping clear. - When sailing to a mark that is to leeward, a starboard-tack yacht shall not luff to a course that is above her proper course and less than 110 degrees from the true wind direction if at that moment the port-tack yacht that is keeping clear by sailing a course to pass astern of her has to immediately change course to continue keeping clear.